cirrusidentity/simplesamlphp-module-cirrusgeneral/README.md

 ### OverridingMetadataStrategy

 Load additonal metadata from a source and combine it with the main metadata using +.
-A `flatfile` override strategy for `saml-sp-remote` would look in the file `saml-sp-remote-override.php` and then return the metadata as `$overrideMetadata + $unalteredMetadata` which will keep keys from the override metadata if the same key exists in the regular metadata.
+A `flatfile` override strategy for `saml20-sp-remote` would look in the file `saml20-sp-remote-override.php` and then return the metadata as `$overrideMetadata + $unalteredMetadata` which will keep keys from the override metadata if the same key exists in the regular metadata.